Piengineer12/public-addons/revenge_of_the_gballoons/misc/fgd/readme.txt

 To view the Help of an entity, open the Entity Properties dialog, then click on "Help" near the top-right of the opened window.

 Additional Notes:
 'gballoon_base' and 'gballoon_tower_base' entities are not included within the .fgd file because they are not meant to be placed directly in a map.
-However, the entities mentioned above still can receive certain inputs.
+However, they still can receive certain inputs.
 For the sake of documentation, their inputs are listed below.
 'X' represents the value of the parameter override.

 gballoon_base:
 - Pop <integer>